 - Director of Health Initiatives - Peggy Bonneau

 - Office of Counsel and Internal Controls

 - Office of Public Information and Communications

-- Office of NYC Operations, Affirmative Action & Bureau of Recovery
+- Office of NYC Operations, Affirmative Action and Bureau of Statewide Field Operations

 - Office of Government Affairs and Grants Management